edamontology/edam-sandbox/docs/maxDepthExceeded.md

-# Maximum depth of ontology exceeded.
+# Maximum depth of ontology exceeded

 **Problem:** The depth of EDAM exceeds the recommended maximum depth (a chain of `subClass` relations is too long).